creditstxt/credit-requirement/text.md

 ## Conventions

 Where widespread convention dictates a particular way to give credit for your kind of good or service, follow that convention.
 For distributed software, give credit in documentation and notice files.
-For software provided as a service, give credits in `credits.txt`, according to <https://creditstxt.com>.
+For software provided as a web service, give credits in `credits.txt`, according to <https://creditstxt.com>.

 ## Who to Credit